dbro/dwm-db/README.md

 differently in config.h, and are off-by-one when referring to them in statusbar.sh.

-copy statusbar.sh into the default path, eg /usr/local/bin
+after running "make" and "make install", copy statusbar.sh and dwm-start into the default path, eg /usr/local/bin . then create an entry in your login manager, eg /usr/share/xsessions/dwm.desktop

-make; sudo make install

 Dan Brown, 2010